techninja/cncserver/API.md

 ##### Usage Notes
- * For clients that want event driven status messages, this adds the messages to the same buffer as the other commands, so as the message item is reached during buffer processing, it's sent out the `message update` socket.io event, see socket/streaming section below.
+ * For clients that want event driven status messages, this adds the messages to the same buffer as the other commands, so as the message item is reached during buffer processing, it's sent out via the `message update` Socket.IO event.
+See socket/streaming section below for more info.
  * No filtering is done to this string, use with care.

 * * *